Skip to content

 Sainsbury’s Bank Pet Insurance

-You can take out a cat insurance policy with Sainsbury’s Bank if your Sphynx cat is over 8 weeks and less than 10 years old.
-If a policy is taken out before their 10th birthday, the cover will be continued year after year so long you keep renewing.
+You can take out kitten insurance with Sainsbury’s Bank if your Sphynx cat is over eight weeks old and less than 10 years.
+If a policy is taken out before their 10th birthday, the cover will be continued year after year, so long as you keep renewing.
+Please note that we won't cover any pre-existing conditions and that terms, conditions, excesses, exclusions and limitations apply.

 How to care for a Sphynx cat